Kilam33/MApp/README.md

 #Instructions
-Download code or fork repo
-Navigate to folder containing manage.py on console
-Run command python manage.py runserver to start the environment Paste the host address on browser.

-# MusicApp
-Then run the following to install the required packages:
+# Run the following to install the required packages:

 pip install django
 pip install pillow
 The pillow package is a Python image handling library which we’ll use to save cover images for the music in the database.

+Download code or fork repo

+Navigate to folder containing manage.py on console

+Run command python manage.py runserver to start the environment

+Paste the host address on browser.

 # Django ORM
 Object-Relational Mapping (ORM) is a method that helps you question and control statistics from a database, the use of an object-orientated paradigm.